-RN 404: Complex Adult Health
+RN 404A: Complex Adult Health - Theory

-The course focuses on adult patients with unstable emergent critical illnesses.
+The course provides the theoretical instruction on adult patients with unstable emergent critical illnesses.
 Students integrate nursing, technological and scientific knowledge with clinical judgment to potentiate optimal health with a diverse patient population.
 Students utilize comprehensive assessment techniques, advanced nursing skills and multiple nursing modalities to maximize optimal health.
 Content includes pathological processes, causes, complications that may occur.
 The Benner Theory of Novice to Expert, the concepts of Jean Watson's Caring Theory a holistic approach and the NLN roles of practice are utilized in the assessment, identification and prioritization of patient problems and implementation of nursing care within a legal/ethical framework.
 The curricular threads of critical thinking, QSEN principles and standards of care are woven throughout this course.
-The nursing process and the NLN guidelines for effective practice are integrated and utilized in identifying and prioritizing client problems/needs in the clinical setting.
-The acute care units, Intensive care units, post-surgical units, telemetry units, emergency room units and surgical units in hospitals are used for the clinical component of this course.
-Students care for multiple patients on the medical-surgical units in the clinical component.